Below is a basic outline of what to expect when you adopt a rescue pet from OFOSA.

 Website notes: Updated animal data is sent to the website as frequently as possible.
 Be sure to refresh the adoption pages in your browser for the latest information.
 Profiles of available pets are displayed on the available for adoption pages (Dogs and Cats).
 All information we have concerning an animal’s temperament and health is included on their profile.

-- Meet the animals and an Adoption Counselor
+- Meet the animals and an Adoption Counselor/Foster

-REQUIREMENTS: All members of the family along with any other dogs must be present to meet the new animal to make sure that everyone is compatible!
-Dogs must not live as outdoor pets and all animals are REQUIRED to be spayed or neutered.
+REQUIREMENTS: All members of the family must be present to meet the new cat or dog to make sure that everyone is compatible before adopting!
+Other dogs in the household must also meet any new potential dog.
+Dogs and cats must not live as outdoor pets and all animals are REQUIRED to be spayed or neutered.
 Certain breeds will not be adopted to apartment dwellers.
-We also reserve the right to refuse to place an animal in a home without a fenced in back yard.
+We also reserve the right to refuse to place an animal in a home without a fenced back yard.
+We adopt our animals based on a first come, first qualified basis.
+We adopt to families primarily in the Portland, OR Metro area.
+Our main concern is to match our animals with the most ideal home, a decision based on many different factors.

 - Complete the adoption